 From among the candidates, almost three times (there is different criteria depended upon the number of vacant seats) the number is selected for second phase exam.
-Those who gets success through written exam are offered the second phase exam which consists of practical and interview.
+Those who get success through written exam are offered the second phase exam which consists of practical and interview.

 How are the successful candidates selected

 After the practical and interview, the marks obtained in written exam, practical exam and interview are added to calculate total score.
-Then the name list is published from the topmost list for number of seats that was announced.
+Then the name list is published from the topmost list for a number of seats that was announced.

 Marks on Written Exam Counts

 Though the exam is conducted in two different phases, the marks in written play a vital role, because the successful candidate is selected by aggregate marks.
 If you have a greater difference in score than others in written exam, you have a bit more comfortable space.

 Because you performed best on the practical exam does not guarantee your success, if you were weaker in written exam.
 So, for those who scored low in written exam but got their name published should prepare even better and focus more on scoring highest possible marks in practical exam.